francescatondi/GitHub_training/README.md

-# GitHub_training
+# THE LIFE AND TIMES OF CAIUS VALERIUS CATULLS
-## I wish I had thought of something interesting to write
+## I wish I had thought of something interesting to write.
-### I should come prepared to these sessions
+###